HaplyHaptics/Haply-API-Java/Haply_API_Java_V0_2/examples/README.md

 Processing Demos
 ================

-**This set of examples run using the new Haply hAPI.
-The documentaion for this is currently under development, but features a similar user interface to the previous hAPI.
-Flash the new version of the firmware, found [here](/Haply_Arduino_Firmware/), onto your Haply Dev Board to get these examples started.**

 Focusing on Tool Development
 ----------------------------

 The Haply Firmware Package abstracts the sending and recieving of data shown in previoius lessons.
-In these lessons, we'll be turning our attention to using the hAPI with Processing to create tools with seamless haptic integration.
+In these lessons, we'll be turning our attention to using the Haply API with Processing to create tools with seamless haptic integration.

-For each demo shown we'll talk broadly about the aspects of the hAPI to be shown, and then get into some nitty gritty of how it was implimented.
+For each demo shown we'll talk broadly about the aspects of the Haply API to be shown, and then get into some nitty gritty of how it was implimented.
-A key takeaway with these demos won't necessarily be the exact code (although it will be shown), but how the hAPI tools can be implimented in other tools you can develop on your own!
+A key takeaway with these demos won't necessarily be the exact code (although it will be shown), but how the Haply API tools can be implimented in other tools you can develop on your own!

-**THE MOST IMPORTANT LINK IN THIS LESSON** is right here: https://haplyhaptics.github.io/hAPI\_Fisica/annotated.html In it you'll find all the documentation needed to use the hAPI, and it will be referenced as the *hAPI documentation* in the lessons to come.
-It is recommended to bookmark this link whenever you are working on a tool with the hAPI.
+**THE MOST IMPORTANT LINK IN THIS LESSON** is right here: https://haplyhaptics.github.io/hAPI\_Fisica/annotated.html In it you'll find all the documentation needed to use the Haply API, and it will be referenced as the *Haply API documentation* in the lessons to come.
+It is recommended to bookmark this link whenever you are working on a tool with the Haply API.

 See the folder "Example Files" for the code files and project structure.
 Download the relevant folder, and open .pde files to start the project.